Ya (arrow): No (shaft)

 The no are made from yadake bamboo and can have different shapes – straight or tapered – depending on the use of the arrow in long-distance shooting or target practice.
 Lighter arrows can lose their stability when shot from a strong bow, heavier arrows have a trajectory that arcs more.
 Typically they use bamboo from the Kanto area.
 This is for a purely practical reason: bamboo will not grow fast enough in a cold area and the joints are too close together, whereas in a warm area the bamboo grows too fast and the joints are too far apart; the Kanto area has a moderate climate which makes the joints the perfect distance apart.
-The joints of your shaft help with the balance.
-After harvesting bamboo it still changes size and shape, so it must rest for 2 1/2 to 3 years after cutting it before it can be used.
+The joints of the shaft help with the balance.
+After harvesting, bamboo continues to change in size and shape so it must rest for 2 1/2 to 3 years after cutting before it can be used.
 When it has aged the proper time the bamboo should provide a good tight grip around the tang of the yanone.
 The bamboo is tempered in a special kiln similar to the Viking beehive style and straightened with a tool called a tomegi, or "tree tame", which is also used when creating bamboo fishing poles.
-The appearance of the no varies.
-Some are plain, while others glisten with red lacquer.
+The appearance of the no varies; some are plain, while others glisten with red lacquer.
 The proper length is measured from the archer's throat to five centimeters beyond the tip of the outstretched left hand.

 Fletching

-The arrows are fletched with hane (feathers) about fifteen centimetres in length and can be the most expensive part of the arrow.
+The arrows are fletched with hane (feathers) about fifteen centimetres in length, and fletching can be the most expensive part of the arrow.
 Traditionally, the outermost tail feathers of large birds of prey were considered the finest.
-Many of these birds are now endangered – in particular the sea eagle – therefore, feathers of lesser eagles, swans, geese or even turkeys are being used in modern times.
+Many of these birds are now endangered – in particular the sea eagle – and therefore feathers of lesser eagles, swans, geese or even turkeys are being used in modern times.
 On the other hand, owl feathers were never used, as they were thought to be bringers of misfortune.
-They would use feathers from both the left and right wing, because wing feathers naturally curve left or right.
+Feathers from either the left and right wing may be used; these wing feathers naturally curve left or right.
 Ya with feathers from the left wing are called haya and they spiral clockwise, whereas ya made from the right wing feathers are called otoya and they spiraled counter-clockwise.